lllama/lllama.github.io/content/posts/Helix for vim users.md

 So here are some notes about translating vim actions into helix:

 - Delete to end of line.
+This is a slightly annoying one.
+The idea in Helix is that you select things first and then do the action.
+The movement `gl` goes to the end of the line but _doesn’t_ select by default.
+So instead we select to the character before the newline and then delete that.
   - Vim: `D`
   - Helix: `t<enter>d`